PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/README.md

           });
         };

-        // Here is the method called when your customer hit the cancel button const onCancelSubscription = async ({ currentSubscription }) => {
+        // Here is the method called when your customer hits the "Cancel" button const onCancelSubscription = async ({ currentSubscription }) => {
-          // Here you should replace by your own code.
-In this cas we just
+          // You should replace this section with your own code.
+Here, we just
-          // create an example with a "confirm" dialog const cancel = confirm('Cancel ?');
+          // created an example with a "Confirm" dialog const cancel = confirm('Cancel ?');

-          // You can access to the currentSubscription if you need to display
+          // You can access the currentSubscription if you need to display information
-          // information about the subscription: price, next billing date, etc. if (cancel) {
+          // about the subscription: price, next billing date, etc. if (cancel) {
             try {
               // Call customer.cancelSubscription() when you want to really cancel the subscription